Ideal Customer Profiles vs. Buyer Personas: What’s the Difference?

-By helping businesses develop ideal customer profiles and buyer personas, Breakthrough reveals critical market insights that lead to a targeted and effective marketing strategy.
+By helping businesses develop ideal customer profiles and buyer personas, Frictionless reveals critical market insights that lead to a targeted and effective marketing strategy.
 But what exactly are an ideal customer profile and a buyer persona?
 What is the difference?
 Why are they a worthwhile investment for businesses?
 Read on to find out.

 What is an Ideal Customer Profile?

 An ideal customer profile, or ICP, is a breakdown of the type of customer that would receive the most value from your product or service while providing your business with the best possible return.
 ICPs provide broad-stroke details of the perfect customer a business is trying to target, but they differ based on whether it is a B2B or B2C company.

 For B2B companies, the ICP is focused on the breakdown of the ideal business to whom your product or service should appeal.
 This is done using firmographics, including details like the company size, their budget, where they are located, the industry they operate within, any product or service limitations, and other key information about the company.